• What is a Generic Expense Policy

 3. Click Add Approval Routing.

-1. Choose Group, Select Approval Routing
+1. Choose Group, Select Submission period if applicable, and select Approval Routing

-2. Click Confirm.
+2. Click Confirm

 1. Repeat this step to add multiple groups of employees.